heckman/PhotosServer.spoon/README.md

 `http://localhost:6330/<UUID>`
 will provide the media item from the Photos library with that particular UUID.

-This module currentl provides a keybinding to copy markdown links of the media items currently selected in the Photos application.
+I have written a sister spoon [Photos.spoon](http://github.com/heckman/photos.spoon) which provides hotkey bindings to copy markdown links that resolve to the media items currently selected in the Photos application.
-This feature will soon be removed from this Spoon, and moved to a new Spoon likely called `Photos`.

 ## Bonus